Ard3ny/ard3ny.github.io/_posts/2024-01-04-Access-your-jellyfin-from-anywhere-with-tailscale-and-external-vps.md

 #### Validate wireguard connection between these 2 clients
-You should now see both clients with their IP's in your tailscale Admin console.
+You should now see both clients with their IPs in your tailscale Admin console.
 We can validate this connection with simple test.

 Check the status and peers